Felony Defense

 Terroristic Threats.2C:12-3

+In New Jersey, Terroristic Threats is a third-degree crime, carrying penalties of 3–5 years in state prison and fines up to $15,000.
+These charges commonly arise in domestic violence cases and often lead to Temporary Restraining Orders (TROs).
 What makes this charge tricky?
 Statements made in the heat of the moment—angry outbursts, emotional arguments, or empty threats—can still be considered criminal under New Jersey law.
 Even if you didn’t mean it seriously, the law focuses on how the threat was perceived.
+Key Points About the Law:- General Threats of Violence: Making threats intended to scare someone or cause public disruption is a third-degree crime.

 - During a State of Emergency: If this happens during a declared emergency, the charge increases to a second-degree crime, even if you didn’t know about the emergency.